florian-beetz/bachelor-thesis/thesis.md

 however it is planned that those classes are replaced with supported alternatives in a future Java version [@Mac2017].

-While Java 9 still provides the possibility to explicitly make the internal APIs available with command line switches like `--add-exports`, the only long-term solution is to move away from those APIs and find supported replacement solutions [@Inden2018].
+While Java 9 still provides the possibility to explicitly make the internal ++API available with command line switches like `--add-exports`, the only long-term solution is to move away from those ++API and find supported replacement solutions [@Inden2018].
 Corresponding to that, the switch `--add-opens` exists for allowing reflection into packages of modules, that do not explicitly open packages.